timothynegron/what-i-learned-in-week-3/README.md

 ### Topics Covered

 1. Introduction to Git & GitHub
+2. Steps for Creating a New Repository
-2. Introduction to JavaScript
+3. Introduction to JavaScript
-3. Linking JavaScript to a HTML file
+4. Linking JavaScript to a HTML file
-4. Creating Variables in JavaScript
+5. Creating Variables in JavaScript
-5. Math in JavaScript
+6. Math in JavaScript
-6. Concatenating in JavaScript
+7. Concatenating in JavaScript
-7. Introduction to Jest
+8. Introduction to Jest

 ---